 However, until 4th October England's red, amber and green traffic light system remains in force, where different rules apply for different countries when travelling into England

-Entry to the UK is currently prohibited for non-residents departing from the countries included on the red list.
-This does not apply to citizens and those with residency rights.
+Entry to the UK is currently prohibited for non-residents departing from countries on the red list.
+This rule does not apply to citizens and those with residency rights.
 If you have been in or through a country on the red list in the previous 10 days, you will be refused entry to the UK.

 Globelink Insurance your essential travel companion.
 Get Travel Insurance with COVID Cover.

 The system (until 4th October 2021) grades every country based on the level of infections and vaccinations as well as other key indicators: For UK travellers:

 British citizens and anyone coming from a Red List country must comply with a 10-day mandatory quarantine in managed quarantine hotel upon arrival.